A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Abstract

 \section{Abstract}

-In the past few years a lot of attention has been paid in the multigrid solution of multilevel structured (Toeplitz, circulants, Hartley, sine ($\tau$ class) and cosine algebras) linear systems, in which the coefficient matrix is banded in a multilevel sense and Hermitian positive definite.
-In the present paper we provide some theoretical results on the optimality of an existing multigrid procedure, when applied to a properly related algebraic problem.
-In particular, we propose a modification of previously devised multigrid procedures in order to handle Hermitian positive definite structured-plus-banded uniformly bounded linear systems, arising when an indefinite, and not necessarily structured, banded part is added to the original coefficient matrix.
+Given a multigrid procedure for linear systems with coefficient matrices $A_n$, we discuss the optimality of a related multigrid procedure with the same smoother and the same projector, when applied to properly related algebraic problems with coefficient matrices $B_n$: we assume that both $A_n$ and $B_n$ are positive definite with $A_n\le \vartheta B_n$, for some positive $\vartheta$ independent of $n$.
 In this context we prove the Two-Grid method optimality.
+We apply this elementary strategy for designing a multigrid solution for modifications of multilevel structured (Toeplitz, circulants, Hartley, sine ($\tau$ class) and cosine algebras) linear systems, in which the coefficient matrix is banded in a multilevel sense and Hermitian positive definite.
 In such a way, several linear systems arising from the approximation of integro-differential equations with various boundary conditions can be efficiently solved in linear time (with respect to the size of the algebraic problem).
 Some numerical experiments are presented and discussed, both with respect to Two-Grid and multigrid procedures.